 More Springs = Better Bike, right?

-The advantage with full suspension is that it provides incredible cushioning on extremely violent terrain.
+The advantage with full suspension is that it provides incredible cushioning on an extremely violent terrain.
 So for those crazy times that you decide to throw yourself face first off of a cliff, the bike can help absorb the impact.

 There are two huge downsides.
 First off, it takes a really well-designed bike frame, and a high-quality rear shock to withstand the impact of the frame.
 There is a lot of stress, and most of the cheap springs you see out there don’t last very long.
 All of the cheap bikes that offer full suspension are just introducing more cheap parts that will break on you.
 (Does it look cool?
 Yeah.
 But it rides like poop.)